Estuary

 Talend introductory image

 Talend also had an open-source solution, Talend Open Studio, that could help you kickstart your first data integration and ETL projects.
-It has been discontinued by Qlik in 2024.
+It was discontinued by Qlik in 2024.

 You could use Talend Open Studio for data processes that require lightweight workflows.
-For the majority of enterprise data pipelines should consider Data Fabric.
+The majority of enterprise data pipelines would find Data Fabric more suitable.

 Pros